athomasq/athomasq.github.io/navigation/writing.md

 How data businesses start, grow, and dominate.
 I don't think I've ever received as many comments saying "finally! somebody nailed it!" as I did for this essay.

 *[Data in the Age of AI](https://pivotal.substack.com/p/data-in-the-age-of-ai)*
-A follow-up to the previous essay.
 How does the sudden explosion in AI affect data and data businesses?
 Featuring complementary assets, trust hierarchies, peace dividends, software-in-the-loop, latent and golden data, first-class tools and more.

 ----